PhyloSkims/annotate/detectors/cds/tools/chlorodb/README.txt

 # notes
 #

-this requires an installed R > 3.0.1
+calculation of models currently requires R

-with the following packages
+(without any specific package) this will be replaced in the future...

-    igraph          # <- mandatory
+in addition, optional graphics output (plot.models.r) requires the following graphic packages :

-    grid            # <- the following are not needed gridExtra       #    by scripts, but just to vcd             #    produce graphics for models
+    grid
-    plotrix         #    by lib/plot.models.r
+    gridExtra

-you can check and install them by running :
+    vcd

- lib/install.rpackages.r
+    plotrix